 Committed - consists of amounts that are subject to a purpose constraint by a formal action of the Board before the end of the fiscal year.
 Commitments may be established, modified, or rescinded only through resolutions approved by the Board.
-The Corporation has no committed fund balances as of December 31, 2018.
+The Corporation has no committed fund balances as of December 31, 2021.

 Assigned - consists of amounts that are subject to a purpose constraint that represents an intended use established by the Board, or by their designated body or official.
-The purpose of the assignment must be narrower than the purpose of a general fund, and in funds other than a general fund, assigned fund balance represents the residual amount of fund balance.